pecenikaKsyu/TMPS_JalapenoHotties/lab2/README.md

 The **Prototype** populates the world with other numerous secondary characters.
 It declares the interface for cloning itself.

+The **Singleton** allows to limit the creation of a class to a single object, thus, the city may only have an only Detective.

 ## Conclusion
 In this laboratory work, we studied Creational design patterns.
 In software engineering, creational design patterns are